autisticvegan/practice/my-website/docs/Amazon stories/important ones/Ownership.md

 - Hundreds of dashboards / alarms were migrated.
 There was some automation involved as well (which could be used by others)
 - Look at others for patterns, read the docs about all of it
 - Scan for unused resources, but requires some manual intervention (i.e. k8s reosources)
+- Ruthlessly prioritize to keep the main projects moving forward along with the volunteer projects.

 ### Result:
 - Raise awareness of team and work (helpful for XFN future)